YowiSec/YowiSec/README.md

 ## Pinned Projects

+### HoneySnare
+A smart contract honeypot designed to attract malicious bot interactions on Ethereum, Polygon, and other Layer 2 networks.
+Includes a Rust backend that monitors, logs, and archives bot behavior for further analysis.
+This project serves as a valuable tool for testing vulnerabilities and studying malicious behavior in real time.

 ### WalletAudit
-A tool for analyzing wallet health and security, focused on Ethereum and Ethereum L2.
+A tool for analyzing wallet health and security, focused on Ethereum and Ethereum Layer 2.
 Built using Solidity and Rust to provide in-depth wallet analysis and help users assess risk factors.

-### Price Aggregator (Solana-Based)
-A decentralized application written in Rust, aggregating prices from multiple trusted oracles on the Solana network.
-This dApp provides users with the best rate for token swaps, emphasizing transparency and efficiency.

 ### Other Notable Repositories
 - **Web3 Security Tools**: A collection of tools and examples for identifying vulnerabilities in smart contracts.